Image Tag

 Alt Attribute

-What happen if src is invalid in image?
+What happens if the src is invalid?

 alt attribute